Benoniy/eng84_business_week_questions/README.md

   ***possible, by which I mean it allows them to create code in a re-usable format.
 This is extremly***
   ***beneficial because it means that the creation of code is far more efficient than it would be without***
   ***using OOP and therefore a developer can create a minimum amount of code with a maximum amount of***
   ***usability.
-Futhermore OOP is inherently far more modular than traditional code meaning that problems***
+Furthermore, OOP is inherently far more modular than traditional code meaning that problems***
   ***are usually far easier to fix and changes are far easier to manage.***